-One bag of Balance IT® Canine (2.5 g/tsp) will last for about 27 preparation(s) of this recipe.
-If using a 20 gram pouches of Balance IT® Canine (2.5 g/tsp) (or Canine Plus) instead, you will need about 1.1 pouches to prepare this recipe.
+One bag of Balance IT® Canine (2.5 g/tsp) will last for about 87 preparation(s) of this recipe.
+If using a 20 gram pouch of Balance IT® Canine (2.5 g/tsp) (or Canine Plus) instead, one pouch will last for about 2.9 preparation(s) of this recipe.
 To order or reorder, go to www.balance.it and click Products OR purchase from your veterinarian.
 Some supplements require a specific vet. approval or "vet code" per FDA CPG Sec.
 690.150 guidelines.
 Requesting vet. approval can be done simply during checkout or when attempting to view certain recipes.
 Vet codes are made available to clients directly by their veterinarian or board-certified veterinary nutritionist® only and are not provided by Balance It® to its customers.
 If you'd like to set up a convenient, automatic reorder, please select that option during checkout.
 You can cancel your standing automatic reorder at any time before the early morning it is scheduled to next ship.